Who to contact about your personal information

 It is important that the information you provide to us is accurate, as incorrect information could affect the price of your policy, result in your policy being cancelled, result in your policy being declared void, or lead to a claim being rejected or not fully paid.

 Premier Underwriting Ltd will retain personal information to enable us to manage your policy, respond to complaints, demonstrate compliance with Financial Conduct Authority (FCA) rules and support our ability to defend against legal claims.
 Information is retained as required and directed by the FCA and in line with guidance from the Association of British Insurers.
+Our standard period of retention is 21 years and 4 months after the expiry of your policy.
+This retention period is necessary in order to manage claims that may involve an unborn child and allows for them to reach the age of maturity and pursue a claim.

 How we use your personal information